-What is Rendang
+What is Rendang?

-Rendang is well loved by many Malaysians, especially the Malay community.
+This dish is well loved by many Malaysians, especially the Malay community.

-What Kind of Beef Is Used for Rendang
+What Kind of Beef for Rendang?

 I used boneless beef short ribs or stew beef.
 The cut of beef will ensure that you have soft and tender beef once it’s cooked.